cyberbotics/webots/docs/discord/technical-questions.md

 > `@Sergen Aşık` did you set up your environment variables?

-`@Luftwaffel` yep.
+`@Simon Steinmann` yep.
 I did.
 I edited QT.pro file like this.

 ##### Soyboy 06/10/2020 13:30:36
 Thank you